Psychology Thesis Guidelines: Fall 2013 – Summer 2014

 Usually the meeting begins with a presentation by the student on the results of the study, with emphasis on findings and interpretation.
 This is followed by discussion among the committee members and the student.
 Committee members may make specific suggestions for changes in your thesis, even at this time.
 Be sure you agree with and understand these suggestions, because you will have to make them before final approval is granted.
 However, do not hesitate to discuss fully any changes you don’t understand or agree with.

 After you have final orals and have made any required changes to your thesis, you are ready to have it prepared for submission to the University Thesis Office.
 You may either prepare the thesis yourself or have a professional typist prepare it for you (give to typist on disk).
-Thesis typists’ “advertising” is posted on the bulletin board outside of room 110 and on the department web site.
+Thesis typists’ “advertising” is posted on the department web site.
 Remember, you are hiring this person — feel free to ask questions and shop around.
 You are the client.

 If you choose to prepare the thesis yourself, it would be a good idea to contact the University Thesis Office or visit their web site prior to beginning to make sure you are sufficiently informed of the requirements.
 Most importantly, be sure to get the University Style and Format Guidelines for Theses, Project Reports and Dissertations and read it!
 It is available on-line via the campus library, as a PDF document.